tektoncd/website/content/en/docs/install.md

    kubectl get pods --namespace tekton-pipelines
    ```

-   Tip: Instead of running the `kubectl get` command multiple times, you can
-   append the `--watch` flag to view the component's status updates in real
-   time.
-Use CTRL + C to exit watch mode.

-You are now ready to create and run Tekton Pipelines:
+You are now ready to create and run Tekton Pipelines 🙌

 - See [Tekton Pipeline tutorial](./tutorial.md) to get started.
 - Look at the
   [examples](https://github.com/tektoncd/pipeline/tree/master/examples)

-### Installing Tekton Pipelines on OpenShift 4/CRC
+### Installing Tekton-Pipeline on OpenShift 4/CRC

-1. Install Tektoncd-Pipeline by accessing the console
+1. Install Tekton-Pipeline by accessing the console
 2. Select `Catalog/Operator > Operator Hub`
 3. Search for `OpenShift Pipelines Operator`
-4. Click on `Subscribe` tektoncd will be installed
+4. Click on `Subscribe`

-**NOTE:** This will install Openshift Pipeline resources in `Tekton-Pipelines` Namespace
-    Verify that the pipeline is installed
+**Note**: Tekton-Pipeline will automatically begin installation 😊

+#### **NOTE:** To verify your installation

       1. Login into your cluster
-          `oc login`

       2. Ensure pipeline pods are running